LispCookbook/cl-cookbook/strings.md

 ~~~

 If you have to construct a string out of many parts, all of these calls to
-CONCATENATE seem wasteful, though.
+`concatenate` seem wasteful, though.
 There are at least three other good ways to
 construct a string piecemeal, depending on what exactly your data is.
 If you
-build your string one character at a time, make it an adjustable VECTOR (a
+build your string one character at a time, make it an adjustable vector (a
-one-dimensional ARRAY) of type character with a fill-pointer of zero, then use
+one-dimensional array) of type character with a fill-pointer of zero, then use
-VECTOR-PUSH-EXTEND on it.
+`vector-push-extend` on it.
 That way, you can also give hints to the system if you
 can estimate how long the string will be.
 (See the optional third argument to
-VECTOR-PUSH-EXTEND.)
+`vector-push-extend`.)

 ~~~lisp
 * (defparameter *my-string* (make-array 0